DMikaia/RideTogether-Server/README.md

 ## Description

-This is the server part of my team's school project called "ride together" (carpooling web application).
+This is the server part of my school project called "Ride Together" (carpooling web application).
 The purpose of this application is to help people find carpooling offers easily.

 ## Features